smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - Y: Show Y coordinate of graphic object.
 Coordinates can be specified by changing this number.
 - W: Show the width of the graphic object.
 Width can be specified by changing this number.
 - H: Show the height of the graphic object.Height can be specified by changing this number.
-- Fix aspect ratio: In this mode, when width / height is specified in the above operation, height / width is automatically set to fix aspect ratio.
+- Constrain Width And Height Proportions: In this mode, when width / height is specified in the above operation, height / width is automatically set to fix aspect ratio.
 You can cancel / set the mode by clicking this button.
 - Rotate: Show the rotation of a graphic object.
 Rotation can be specified by changing this number.